Talent Scholarship for Theatre

 Audition Preparation and Materials

-Students must prepare either an audition monologue, a portfolio representing technical and/or design work, or write a theatre-related research paper for their audition.
+Students must prepare either an audition monologue, or a portfolio representing technical and/or design work for their audition.
 Candidates must also create a résumé of theatre activities, honors, and awards (sample résumé PDF).

 On the day of the audition, students must participate in an interview with theatre faculty, ideally on the Saint Mary’s campus, or at another designated site.
 If you can't get to campus, you may also choose to submit a digital audition.